agnesoft/agdb/docs/queries.md

 QueryBuilder::search().from(1).offset(10).limit(5).query();
 ```

-The search query is made up of the `origin` and `destination` of the search.
-Specifying only `origin` (from) will result in breadth first search along `from->to` edges.
-Specifying only `destination` will result in the reverse breadth first search along the `to<-from` edges.
-When both `origin` and `destination` are specified the search algorithm becomes a path search and the algorithm is switched to `A*`.
+The search query is made up of the `origin` and `destination` of the search and the algorithm.
+Specifying only `origin` (from) will result in a search along `from->to` edges.
+Specifying only `destination` (to) will result in the reverse search along the `to<-from` edges.
+When both `origin` and `destination` are specified the search algorithm becomes a path search and the algorithm used will be `A*`.
 Optionally you can specify a `limit` (0 = unlimited) and `offset` (0 = no offset) to the returned list of graph element ids.
 If specified (!= 0) the `origin` and the `destination` must exist in the database, otherwise an error will be returned.
 The elements can be optionally ordered with `order_by` list of keys allowing ascending/descending ordering based on multiple properties.

 Finally the list of `conditions` that each examined graph element must satisfy to be included in the result (and subjected to the `limit` and `offset`).